Buhlexcmall/New-Gen-Developers/docs/software-management-plan/README.md

 # Software Product Management Plan

 ## 1. Project Overview
 The Student Productivity App is a software system designed to help university students manage their academic responsibilities effectively.
-The system provides tools for organizing class schedules, tracking assignments, planning study sessions, and accessing tutoring services.
+The system provides tools for organizing class schedules, tracking assignments,and planning study sessions.

 ## 2. Product Vision
 To provide a simple, integrated platform that helps students manage their academic workload, improve productivity, and achieve better academic performance.